 When it comes to energy-efficient HVAC installation in Fort Worth, there’s fantastic news for homeowners this tax period.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This could entitle you to incentives for energy-efficient home improvements, like updated heating and cooling equipment, water heaters and heat pumps.

 To become eligible for the reduction, the home must be the taxpayer’s main residence in the United States.
-The enhancement should last for at least five years, with the original use starting with the taxpayer.
+The improvement should last for at least five years, with the original use starting with the taxpayer.

 What Varieties of Changes are Regarded as High-Efficiency Updates?

 Usually, this tax incentive corresponds with 10% of the price of the following energy-saving enhancements that achieve specific ENERGY STAR® requirements:

 - Advanced main air-circulating fans